sysout/proj1/answers.md

 # Question 3: What would you name your own Pokemon?
-Show the list of pokemon at: app/views/trainers/show.html.erb
+Show the list of pokemon at: app/views/trainers/show.html.erb I don't really understand the question.
+Check my code for the change I made.

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
+I pass a trainer object to redirect_to
+If it is a path, it need a trainer id. redirect_to will figure out how to generate path if you pass in a ActiveModel instance.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.